LaDonna Harris: Political activism

 Harris helped the Taos Pueblo regain control of Blue Lake, and she helped the Menominee tribe gain federal recognition after their tribe had been terminated by the US federal government.
 She was an original member of Global Tomorrow Coalition, the U.S. Representative to the OAS Inter-American Indigenous Institute, and the United Nations Educational, Scientific and Cultural Organization (UNESCO).

+While Ladonna and Fred were living in Washington D.C, the Harris' worked to regain control of Taos Blue Lake.
+In the process, Fred was up against a revival opponent competing for his seat.
+Fred held up all of the laws that were coming in claiming that they could not come to the floor until everyone voted on the Taos Blue Lake.
+His rival at the time looked at Fred and said, "we don't mess with your Indians in Oklahoma and you shouldnt mess with mine".
+To which Fred replied, "they are not yours, senator".

-In the 1960s, Harris, as the wife of a United States Senator, lived in Washington, D.C. and was in constant social and political contact with the top echelons of the Democratic Party, up to and including President Lyndon B. Johnson and the First Lady.
-At the same time, her daughter Kathryn - at the time a university student - was deeply involved in the Anti war movement opposing the Vietnam War, which was conducted by the same President Johnson.
-Kathryn used to bring home other student activists to stay the night, and used the parental home as an unofficial headquarters where activists prepared for the next day's demonstrations and confrontations with police - with the tacit consent of her parents.
+In the 1960s, Harris lived in Washington, D.C., and was in constant social and political contact with the top echelons of the Democratic Party, including President Lyndon B. Johnson and the First Lady.
+At the same time, her daughter Kathryn – at the time a university student - was deeply involved in the anti-war movement opposing the Vietnam War.
+Kathryn brought home other student activists to stay the night, and used the parental home as an unofficial headquarters where activists prepared for the next day's demonstrations and confrontations with police - with the tacit consent of her parents.

 With the end of her husband's Congressional career, LaDonna Harris moved away from mainstream politics within the Democratic Party.
 In 1980, as the vice presidential nominee on the Citizens Party ticket with Barry Commoner, Harris added environmental issues to the national debate and future presidential campaigns.
-Although Harris was the first Indigenous woman to run for vice president, she was replaced on the ballot in Ohio by Wretha Hanson.
+Harris was the first Indigenous woman to run for vice president.
+She was replaced on the ballot in Ohio by Wretha Hanson.

 Harris endorsed Bernie Sanders for president during the 2016 Democratic presidential primaries.

-She was an honorary co-chair of the Women's March on Washington, which took place on January 21, 2017, the day after the inauguration of Donald Trump as president.
+She was an honorary co-chair of the Women's March on Washington on January 21, 2017.